How to Use Google’s “People Also Ask” (PAA) Tool to Enhance Your Content Marketing Performance

 This varies based on the search.
 Typically, it may be present anywhere after the first 2 results to between the 10th result.
 As mentioned before, the position of the PAA box depends on the query asked.
 It also does not appear for every query.
 The position may vary based on whether you are browsing on desktop or mobile with PAA appearing higher on the latter.

-Now that you know how the PAA box works, let’s come down to how it can help one rank better!
-Based on what the PAA tool usually features and the parameters it includes, one can use the PAA tool to:
+Now that you know how the PAA box works, let’s talk about how to rank in people also ask.
+Based on what the PAA tool usually features and the parameters it includes, you need to

-Google results have always preferred well-structured pages and websites.
+Google results have always preferred well-structured websites and content.
 It makes it easy for the search engine to sift through results and follow breadcrumbs.
 The PAA tool heavily relies on pages that follow a question-answer style format.
 Moreover, since the snippers are short, providing a comprehensive answer, introduction or conclusion is important.
 An expanded body can then explain more and include the keywords.

 Google’s PAA tool now includes images and video snippets as well.
 While including these, make sure you add relevant tags and metadata.
 For videos, Google often shows a short relevant segment only.
 Hence, timestamping videos with relevant headings is important.